st409/assembler-project/README.md

 * A, R, E Fields: Each binary word includes A, R, and E fields to facilitate proper linkage and loading of the machine code.

 ## Error Handling
-The assembler includes comprehensive error checking to identify and report issues such as syntax errors, undefined symbols, and other problems that arise during the assembly process.
+The assembler includes extensive error checking to detect and report problems such as syntax errors, undefined symbols, undefined operations, and other problems that arise during the assembly process.

 ## Memory Management
 This project showcases advanced memory management techniques in C, including: